Chances are, you rely on your phone to help you get stuff done.

 How to build your bullet journal.

 When you add an item to any of your logs, it should be short and sweet.
-Like, “Mail package” or “Dentist @ 3:00 PM.”
-You’re making lists here, not composing the perfect text to your ex.
+Bullet journalists refer to this as “rapid logging,” where instead of writing full sentences and phrases, they jot quick blurbs like, “Mail package” or “Dentist @ 3:00 PM.”
+Remember, you’re making lists here, not composing a flawless email to your boss.

-Next to each item, you’ll add a bulletpoint.
-Dedicated bullet journalers use different bullets or symbols to indicate different things, like a map key.
-(You can actually draw a key in your journal, so you don’t forget what they are!)
+Next to each item, you’ll add a bullet point.
+Dedicated bullet journalists use different bullets or symbols to indicate different things, like a map key.
+(You can actually draw a key on the first page of your journal, so you don’t forget what they are!)
 This makes it fast and easy to know where you are with different tasks.

 1. The index.

 This is your table of contents.
-Instead of breaking your journal into certain sections ahead of time and eventually running out of space, every time you add a new page or log, you list it in the index along with the page number.
-When you need to find something, you don’t have to bother flipping around.
-You just check the index.
+Instead of breaking your journal into certain sections ahead of time and eventually running out of space, every time you add a new page or log, you jot it down in the index along with the page number.
+This way you don’t have to rely on bookmarks or be stuck flipping through pages with no direction; when you need something, you can just check the index.

 2. The daily log.

-This is your daily to-to list.
-But it can—and should—also encompass other stuff.
+This is your daily to-do list.
+But it can—and should—also encompass other stuff, including all the small things you’d like to remember from the day.
 Like the book recommendation your friend gave you, or the funny quote you saw.
 Basically, the daily log is for logging anything relevant that happened—or has to happen—today.
 Every day, you make a new one.

 3. The monthly log.